Sainagar Shirdi–Howrah Express

+The 22893 / 22894 Sainagar Shirdi–Howrah Superfast Express is an Superfast Express train belonging to South Eastern Railway zone that runs between the city Sainagar Shirdi and Howrah Junction in India.

 The Sainagar Shirdi Howrah SF Express leaves Sainagar Shirdi railway station for Howrah railway station, to cover a distance of 1791 km km in 29 hours 35 mins.
 It had an 1-1 AC 2 & 3-tier and 8 3-tier sleeper.
-Also, The train is the first Express train between Sainagar Shirdi and Howrah in India and other all trains are Superfast Express trains in India.
+Also, The train is an Express train between Sainagar Shirdi and Howrah in India and other all trains are Superfast Express trains in India.

 History

 Before it started, there was only one train which connected Sainagar Shirdi to Howrah.

 Accommodations

-The trains have normal priority on the Indian railway network.
 The trains offer four classes of accommodation: second class AC 2-tier (bays of 4 berths + 2 berth on the side) with open system berth, second class AC 3-tier (bays of 6 berths + 2 berths on the side) it also with open system berth and second class 3 tier sleeper (bays of 6 berths + 2 berths on the side).
-Generally it has 1 AC 2-tiers and 1 AC 3-tiers (both of which may be increased according to demand), it has 8 second class 3 tier sleeper (which may be increased according to demand), it has no pantry car, 5 GEN (unreserved) and 2 SLR (second-class luggage/parcel van + guard van ('G' missing) see note for 'GS' above).
+Generally it has 1 AC 2-tiers and 1 AC 3-tiers (both of which may be increased according to demand), it has 8 second class 3 tier sleeper (which may be increased according to demand), it has no pantry car, 5 GEN (unreserved) and 2 SLR (second-class luggage/parcel van) plus a guard van.